-- A. In order to provide for increased traffic movement on congested streets and eliminate turning movement problems, the Planning Director and the City Engineer, or his designee, may restrict the location of driveways on said street and require the location of driveways on adjacent streets upon the finding that the proposed access would: - 1.
-Provide inadequate access for emergency vehicles; or - 2.
+A. In order to provide for increased traffic movement on congested streets and eliminate turning movement problems, the Planning Director and the City Engineer, or his designee, may restrict the location of driveways on said street and require the location of driveways on adjacent streets upon the finding that the proposed access would:

+- 1. Provide inadequate access for emergency vehicles; or - 2.
 Cause or increase hazardous conditions to exist which would constitute a clear and present danger to the public health safety and general welfare. - B. A decision by the Planning Director may be appealed to the Planning Commission as provided by CDC 99.240(B).

-Although unlikely in this instance, the Director has authority to restrict access.
+Although unlikely in this instance, the Director has authority to restrict access on Walling Circle.
+No access is proposed on Willamette Drive.